ray-project/ray/doc/source/serve/tutorials/batch.md

 timeout may improve throughput at the cost of latency under low load.
 :::

-Let's define a deployment that takes in a list of requests, extracts the input value, converts them into an array, and uses NumPy to add 1 to each element.
+Let's define a deployment that takes in a list of vectors, combines them into a matrix, and multiples the combined vectors by a another fixed matrix.

 ```{literalinclude} ../doc_code/tutorial_batch.py
 :end-before: __doc_define_servable_end__